Software apps and online services

 You really have to know what you are looking for if you want to open a door with this lock.

 The system works extremely well.
 I believe that the hidden design is a big win.
 Even if you lose your 'keys', all you have to do to open any door in the building is to find a good magnet and remember the code.
-These locks would be a very useful part of smart buildings.
+These locks would be a very useful part of smart buildings or smart homes.